-WLAN Service Settings Configure
+WLAN Service Settings on page 234

 Privacy Settings for WPA2 Enterprise with RADIUS

 WPA2 Enterprise w/ RADIUS - Supports 802.1X authentication with a RADIUS server, using AES encryption.
 This level of network security can be used in conjunction with client certificate-based authentication (EAP-TLS).
 All 802.1X protocols are supported.